island-is/island.is/libs/judicial-system/formatters/README.md

 ## Running Unit Tests

-To execute unit tests for the `judicial-system-formatters` library, use the following command:
+To run unit tests for the `judicial-system-formatters` library, use the command below:

 ```bash
 yarn test judicial-system-formatters
 ```

-This will run all unit tests defined for the library and provide a report of the results.
+This command will execute all the unit tests defined for the library, producing a detailed report of the results.

 ## Contributing

-If you wish to contribute to this project, ensure all tests pass by running the command described above.
-Please adhere to any applicable coding standards or guidelines before submitting your changes.
-Contributions should include appropriate test updates when relevant.
+To contribute to this project, ensure all tests pass by running the command mentioned in the "Running Unit Tests" section.
+Please adhere to the project's coding standards or guidelines.
+When submitting changes, include appropriate test updates that are relevant to your modifications.

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE` file for more details.
+Refer to the `LICENSE` file for more details.